PetrovicArmin/ecommerce-backend/README.md

 When in production mode, whole system can be started by one single command:

 ```
-    docker compose --env-file ./main.env up
+    docker compose --env-file ./main.env up -d
 ```

-This will bring all of the services defined in docker-compose file to life.
+This will bring all of the services defined in docker-compose file to life (in background: -d).

 ## Testing API